lukasboc/onepagercms/readme.md

 https://demo.onepagercms.de/opcms-login.php

 ## Can I support you?
 Sure.
 You would help a lot, if you report every possible bug that you find.
 We would prefer you to create an issue on our GitHub page.
 But you can also fill out the contact form on [https://onepagercms.de](https://onepagercms.de).
-You can also support the project financially by [https://www.buymeacoffee.com/lukasboc](buying me a coffee).
+You can also support the project financially by [buying me a coffee](https://www.buymeacoffee.com/lukasboc).